tsizzle123/AgileGuide/README.md

 The core principal of waterfall is following the steps outlined at the begining of the development process.
 [This diagram illustrates the flow](https://lucid.app/lucidchart/0075636a-267f-4d14-93f5-4e4f53dba908/edit?page=0_0&invitationId=inv_a86c91a3-9f9b-47e8-b54c-99868ea6e6e7#)

+The main attraction to waterfall is the clear answer for legacy systems and processes.
+Waterfall makes its name when things are easily predicatble and constant.
+Every step of the way is followed to a tee.
+The key to success in waterfall is properly outlining the requirements in advance.
+Because everything is locked into place once a step begins, errors occur when there is no SME for the system.

+Waterfall has traditionally been used by Governments and Financial Institutions because of the clear cut requirements.
+Utilizing the same systems, with the same constraints, for the same clients, allows for waterfall to flow.

+What makes waterfall fall short is when things are not as clear.

 # 2. What is Agile?
 Agile is a method developed to overcome the pitfalls of waterfall development.